Satisfactory Academic Progress for Financial Aid

 Students whose aid has been suspended may not be eligible for future financial aid.
 Financial aid suspension may occur when:

-• In the next quarter of attendance, a student on Financial Aid Warning or Probation does not:
+• In the next quarter of attendance, a student on Financial Aid Warning or Probation does not meet good standing requirements by:

-• A student officially or unofficially withdraws from all classes and receives “W” grades for all credits.
-Students who withdraw may owe a portion or all of their financial aid back to the financial aid programs.
+• A student officially withdraws from classes and receives “W” grades.
+Students who withdraw from all attempted credits may owe a portion or all of their financial aid back to the financial aid programs.

 • A student’s cumulative GPA is below 2.0 at the end of the 6th quarter of attendance regardless of enrollment status.